Rev. Michael Eberly, Senior Pastor

 As I begin 2012 here at First Baptist, I’m overjoyed at the honor to serve in Lansing, IL.
 My heart is for the Good News of Jesus to bring new life to all across our diverse southern suburbs and Northwest Indiana.
 I believe that as people come to Christ, they are to be one in Christ as the Spirit of unity empowers.
 Ephesians 4:3-5 says, we are to “Make every effort to keep the unity of the Spirit through the bond of peace.
 There is one body and one Spirit—just as you were called to one hope when you were called—one Lord, one faith, one baptism; one God and Father of all, who is over all and through all and in all.”

 Kandi Elliott, Director of Children’s Ministries

-Mrs. Kandi Elliott serves as Director of Children’s Ministries, overseeing all ministries for kids ages 4 years – 6th grade.
+Mrs. Kandi Elliott serves as Director of Children’s Ministries, overseeing all ministries for kids ages 3 years – 5th grade.
 Raised in a preacher’s home, she has been involved in ministry since childhood.
 “My earliest recollection of serving in the church is folding bulletins on a Saturday night at the tender age of 5”!
 And that was just the beginning.
 “Serving God through the local church is just a natural part of my life thanks to my parent’s upbringing.”
 She brings that same background to her own family, who faithfully serve alongside her.
 Kandi’s passion is to see kids grow in their faith, equipping them to be more like Jesus at home, school and play.
 She strives to help others catch the vision of Changing The World One Child At A Time.
-As a presenter for Children’s Ministry Magazine Live, she trains children’s workers across the country in effectively reaching kids for Jesus.
 “The key is to love kids like Jesus loves them.
 When you love kids like that, the rest comes naturally.”